 I have been teaching workshops at Ghost Ranch since 2008.
-My small group allows attention to my painters and plenty of individual room to spread out.
 If the pages here do not answer your questions, please give me a call.
 Be patient as the pages load concerning general information, supplies, schedule, field trips, comments from artists who have attended in the past, sponsors AND your registration materials!

 From Ghost Ranch (printed with permission)

 "If you ask ten people why they came to Ghost Ranch you might get ten different answers.
 We are painters, fighters for social justice, writers, potters, fossil finders and just everyday people looking for a safe place to spend meaningful time with our families.
 We might first come for a specific event but we may come back for an entirely different reason or to try something totally new.
 So what happens at Ghost Ranch that changes people's lives and calls us back?

 Looking around the dining hall you can't tell the occupations, class or status of the people here.
 In our hats and layers of sunscreen, and sturdy walking shoes, who among us is a potter, a lawyer, a pastor, a writer?